 • When the equipment was inspected and maintained

-• New trends that will affect the equipment moving forward
+• Changes that may affect the equipment moving forward

 2. Renting Equipment

-Renting equipment can be challenging.
-Especially when you’re at the helm of an equipment rental process that includes multiple people, elements, and moving parts.
+Renting equipment can be challenging, especially when you’re managing an equipment rental process that includes multiple people, elements, and moving parts.

 Digital transformation allows companies to streamline this process from the warehouse to the back office.
-This empowers teams to use the new technology, without contending with outdated procedures that could slow down their progress.
+This empowers teams to coorindate rental agreements, without contending with outdated procedures that could slow down their progress.